Factbox: Greece's possible post-election scenarios

 ATHENS Greece's leftist Syriza party and its main rival, conservative New Democracy, have been running neck-and-neck in polls before Sunday's election, making an outright winner unlikely.

-Greece needs political stability to implement the terms of a new 86-billion euro bailout, and avoid lurching back toward bankruptcy and an exit from the euro.
+Greece needs political stability to implement the terms of a new 86-billion euro bailout, and avoid lurching back towards bankruptcy and an exit from the euro.

 HEAVYWEIGHTS - Syriza allies with New Democracy.